hasElvin/messenger-svc/README.md

 ### 🔗 Interactive Documentation
 Test all endpoints using interactive Swagger UI: **[API Documentation](https://messenger-svc-gfsy.onrender.com/docs/index.html)**

+Note: no security measures or middlewares have been implemented to make the development and testing processes easier (can be added in the next release upon request)

 ### Available Endpoints
 To send curl or postman requests, you can use base link `https://messenger-svc-gfsy.onrender.com` followed by: